oneoaas-golib/bosun/docs/definitions.md

 Type: Context-Bound

-`.GraphLink` creates a link to Bosun's graph tab on Bosun's expression page.
-This is generated using the [system configuration's Hostname](/system_configuration#hostname) value as the root of the link.
-The link will set the expression and the time that represents "now".
-The expression is the expression string that is passed to `.GraphLink`.
-The time is set to the time of the alert.

-#### .GraphLink(string) (string)

-Type: Context-Bound

 `.GraphLink` creates a link to Bosun's rule editor page.
 This is useful to provide a quick link to the view someone would use to edit the alert.
 This is generated using the [system configuration's Hostname](/system_configuration#hostname) value as the root of the link.
 The link will set the the alert, which template should be rendered, and time on the rule editor page.
 The time that represents "now" will be the time of the alert.
 The rule editor's alert will be set to point to the alert definition that corresponds to this alert.
 However, it will always be loading the current definitions, so it is possible that the alert or template definitions will have changed since the template was rendered.